The Best Bluetooth Speakers Under $25 and Up to $300

 Your next jump in Bluetooth speakers takes you to the home speakers category.
 In that, the Bose Soundlink Mini II is the undisputed king of home portable devices, while the Marshall Acton offers the best sound.

-You just have to listen to the Soundlink Mini II to understand just how much better it is than other compact speakers.
+You just have to listen to the Bose Soundlink Mini II to understand just how much better it is than other compact speakers.
 Yes, it’s battery powered, but it still packs a punch with its bass that you’ll rarely hear in this class.
 And its speakerphone is arguably the best in the business; even better than devices twice its price.
 Remember, it’s still a compact speaker, so the audio feels dampened down, not booming and alive.
 And its battery will last for about 7-9 hours before needing to be recharged.
-Those are small flaws, though, and the overall package is good enough to be even be listed in our best back-to-school gadgets.
+Those are small flaws, though, and the overall package is good enough.

 On the other hand, the Marshall Acton sounds richer, warmer, and fills the room with sound.
 The video above should give you an idea of the difference in their audio quality.
 The vintage look and the old-school knobs to control treble and bass are excellent additions.
 Unfortunately, the Acton does not have batteries and needs to be plugged into a power source.
 It also lacks a speakerphone, so you can’t answer calls with this.